 Alternatively, if we were to be treated as a PFIC for the 2014 taxable year or any subsequent taxable year and, as we believe, our Series G Preferred Stock or Depositary Shares are treated as "marketable stock," you would be allowed to make a "mark-to-market" election with respect to our Series G Preferred Stock or Depositary Shares, provided you complete and file IRS Form 8621 with your U.S. Federal income tax return for the year for which the election is made in accordance with the relevant instructions.
 If that election is made, you generally would include as ordinary income in each taxable year the excess, if any, of the fair market value of our Series G Preferred Stock or Depositary Shares at the end of the taxable year over your adjusted tax basis in our Series G Preferred Stock or Depositary Shares.
-You also would be permitted an ordinary loss in respect of the excess, if any, of your adjusted tax basis in our Series G Preferred Stock or Depositary Shares at the end of the taxable year (but only to the extent of the net amount of gain previously included in income as a result of the mark-to-market election).
+You also would be permitted an ordinary loss in respect of the excess, if any, of your adjusted tax basis in our Series G Preferred Stock or Depositary Shares over the fair market value of such Series G Preferred Stock or Depositary Shares at the end of the net amount of gain previously included in income as a result of the mark-to-market election).
 Your tax basis in our Series G Preferred Stock or Depositary Shares would be adjusted to reflect any such income or loss amount.
-Gain realized on the sale, exchange or other disposition of our Series G Preferred Stock or Depositary Shares would be treated as ordinary income, and any loss realized on the sale, exchange or other disposition of the Series G Preferred Stock or Depositary Shares would be treated as ordinary loss to the extent that such loss does not exceed the net mark-to-market gains you previously included.
-However, to the extent any of our subsidiaries is a PFIC, your "mark-to-market" election with respect to our Series G Preferred Stock or Depositary Shares would not apply to your deemed ownership of the stock of such subsidiary.
-This may significantly limit the beneficial effect of making a mark-to-market election.
+Gain realized on the sale, exchange or other disposition of our Series G Preferred Stock or Depositary Shares would be treated as ordinary loss to the extent that such loss does not exceed the net mark-to-market gains you previously included.
+However, to the extent any of our subsidiaries is a PFIC, your "mark-to-market" election with respect to our Series G Preferred Stock or Depositary Shares would be treated as ordinary loss to the extent? "election with respect to our Series G Preferred Stock or Depositary Shares would be treated as ordinary loss to the extent that such loss does not exceed the net mark-to-market gains you previously included.
+However, to the extent any of our subsidiaries is a PFIC, your "mark-to-market" election wi